 - Children should look left and right to make sure there are no cars passing the bus before stepping onto the street.

-- Children should only exit the bus from the front doors.
+- Children should only exit the bus from the front doors – not the back doors.

-- Children should ask the bus driver or another adult for help if an item is dropped while entering or exiting the bus.
+- Children should ask the bus driver or another adult for help if they dropped an item while entering or exiting the bus.

 - Walk, never run, to where your parent or caregiver is waiting for you.